kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

 ## Usage

-To run this tool, use this command:
+To run this tool, use one of those commands:

 ```bash
 go run development/tools/cmd/rendertemplates/main.go --data path/to/directory/with/data/files